austinschrader/friday-webapp-project/README.md

 4. Type in `dotnet restore` to download necessary packages
 5. Then type in `dotnet run` to run the application
 6. Congratulations, this is the program!
-7. To get an output, enter 3 values one-at-a-time

 ## Specs